MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/updating-existing-controls.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-If you are a PowerApps component framework Private Preview participant and have already built custom components, you will need to make some minor updates to make it compatible with the new ALM-centric project structures.
-To use the new PowerApps component framework build tools with your existing PowerApps component framework custom component source, a few changes are required.
+If you are a PowerApps component framework private preview participant for model-driven apps and have already built custom components, you need to make some minor updates to make it compatible with the new ALM-centric project structures.
+To use the new PowerApps CLI tooling with your existing PowerApps component framework custom component source, a few changes are required.

+> [!NOTE]
+> This topic is not applicable for updating custom components in canvas apps because the PowerApps CLI tooling is not available at the time of private preview for the model-driven apps.

 ## Creating an empty project